pactflow/pact-protobuf-plugin/README.md

 * Embedded messages.
 * Map fields (with a string key).
 * Repeated fields.
-* RPC Service method calls (requires mocking of gRPC methods calls as gRPC is not currently supported).
+* oneOf fields.
+* gRPC Service method calls.

 ## Unsupported features

-The following features are currently unsupported, but will be supported in a later release:
+The following features are currently unsupported, but may be supported in a later release:
-* oneOf fields.
 * Map fields with scalar keys.
 * Map fields with enum keys.
 * default values for fields.
 * packed fields.
-* required fields.
-* gRPC service calls (gRPC mock server).
+* required fields (note that this is deprecated in Proto 3).
-* Testing/verifying options.
+* Testing/verifying Protobuf options.
+* Testing/verifying gRPC service call metadata.

 The following features will **not** be supported by this plugin:
 * proto2